MRX8024/motors-sync/wiki/EN.md

 #model: linear
 #    Model of the dependence of the displacement of microsteps on the
 #    shaft of a stepper motor depends on the magnitude of the measured
 #    oscillations.
-Supported models: linear, quadratic, cubic, power, root,
+Supported models: linear, quadratic, power, root,
 #    hyperbolic, exponential.
 #model_coeffs: 20000, 0
 #    Coefficients above the described model, for calculating microsteps.